joinpursuit/Pursuit-Core-Web/html_css_dom/html_introduction_combined/README.md

 # 3. HTML Introduction

 Now that we see what HTML is used for, let's go over how to write our own websites.

+* Create a file in your sandbox called `helloWorld.html`
+* Open the file in vscode

 The basic setup of HTML looks like this:

 ```HTML
 <!DOCTYPE html>